 We love Terrain for its unique home decor items and garden supplies.
 While you can choose from an array of plants, pots, and garden decor, they do lack a large seed collection.
 However, you can buy seed kits which we think make great gardening gifts, and you'll be tempted to pick up a few things for yourself as well.
 You can choose to visit one of their retail stores, shop online, or visit one of their pop-up retailers such as Anthropologie.

 Shipping charges increase as your order subtotal goes up.
 The average order takes 24-48 hours to package, plus the delivery timeline.
 Regular delivery is 5 to 8 days, but you have the option to pay for express or overnight delivery.
 They do not accept returns on plant products.

 Delivery Time: 2 business days to pack, standard shipping timelines | Return Policy: No returns on plant products | Customer Service Options: Phone, 24/7 chat, email

 Can shop all gardening needs

 When it comes to buying seeds, Home Depot is the no-fuss, affordable option.
 Although they don’t offer many additional features, the seed options are well-priced, and you can purchase single packs or their top-rated variety packs.
 They lack a large variety but can fulfill the basic seed options.

-You can expect big box store-level expertise, which we believe is hit-and-miss, depending on who is working that day.
 You can shop online where you can read reviews, and there is a live chat, but it is not a physical person on the other end.
 They offer free shipping on most smaller gardening products, but if you prefer to shop in person, there is most likely a Home Depot within driving distance.
-The main perk is you can grab everything you need to plan your seeds, like a garden hoe or a seed starting tray kit.
+The main perk is you can grab everything you need to plant your seeds, like a garden hoe or a seed starting tray kit.